5310S/weave/README.md

 - Basic `Peer` model storing network, location and last-seen timestamp information.
 - `PeerManager` with rudimentary radius-based filtering, optional attribute-based matching, and nearest-peer queries using the Haversine formula.
-- `PeerManager` supports peer removal, updates to location and attribute metadata, and pruning of stale peers by last-seen time.
+- `PeerManager` supports peer removal, updates to network address, location and attribute metadata, and pruning of stale peers by last-seen time.
 - `PeerManager` can rank nearby peers by shared attribute matches.
 - `PeerStore` persists known peers to disk and restores them on launch.
 - Sample command-line entry point demonstrating peer filtering, updates and pruning.